Frequently Asked Collision Repair Questions

 Click on each question below to see the answer.

 Absolutely.
-We generally order your vehicle’s parts at the time that we write the estimate and schedule your vehicle for drop-off a couple of days later unless your vehicle is found unsafe to drive, then we would help you arrange for a rental vehicle as soon as possible.
-This helps us to provide your a quicker turnaround time.
+We generally order your vehicle’s parts at the time that we write the estimate and schedule your vehicle for drop-off a couple of days later unless your vehicle is unsafe to drive.
+If you have rental car coverage, then we would help you arrange for a rental vehicle as soon as possible.
+Ordering parts as soon as your claim is approved helps us to provide you a quicker turnaround time.

 Today’s modern factory finishes incorporate multiple layers of highly specialized paints.
 We have made a major investment in the finest paint system available and constantly upgrade its technology and equipment to ensure that each vehicle’s paint matches.
 We take special pride in our ability to match factory finishes as the final step in the restoration process.

 Yes.
 Just let your service advisor know what other work you would like done so that he or she can make the necessary arrangements.

 Your service advisor can give you an estimate of the time it will take to complete the repairs to your vehicle.
 Be sure to check with your advisor for the specifics on your vehicle.

 If you need a rental car, we can help you make the necessary arrangements.
 Insurance companies will only pay for a rental car if you have that option on your policy or if you are the claimant.
 Check your policy and/or call your insurance company to find out if you have rental coverage and what your specific limitations are.